Binary quartic forms having bounded invariants, and the boundedness of the average rank of elliptic curves: The average size of the -Selmer groups of elliptic curves

-We now turn to Theorem \ref{2spar}, which asserts that elements that are not the identity in the $2$-Selmer group of an elliptic curve $E_{I,J}$ over $\Q$ are in bijective correspondence with $\PGL_2(\Q)$-equivalence classes of locally soluble irreducible integral binary quartic forms having invariants $2^4I$ and $2^6J$.
-In \S2, we computed the number of $\GL_2(\Z)$-equivalence classes of integral binary quartic forms having bounded height.
-In order to use the latter result to compute the number of $\PGL_2(\Q)$-orbits of integral binary quartic forms, we construct a set of integral binary quartic forms by choosing, from each such $\PGL_2(\Q)$-orbit, one $\GL_2(\Z)$-orbit of integral binary quartic forms.
-In the remainder of this section, we compute the $p$-adic density of the union of these $\GL_2(\Z)$-orbits.
+Theorem \ref{2spar} asserts that nonidentity elements in the $2$-Selmer group of an elliptic curve $E^{I,J}$ over $\Q$ are in bijective correspondence with $\PGL_2(\Q)$-equivalence classes of locally soluble integral binary quartic forms having invariants $2^4I$ and $2^6J$ that do not possess a rational linear factor.
+In~\S2, we computed the asymptotic number of $\GL_2(\Z)$-orbits of irreducible integral binary quartic forms having bounded height.
+By Lemma~\ref{reducible}, the number of $\GL_2(\Z)$-orbits of binary quartic forms of bounded height that are the product of two irreducible integral binary quadratic forms is negligible.
+Furthermore, $\GL_2(\Z)$-orbits on $V_\Z$ are exactly the same as $\PGL_2(\Z)$-orbits on $V_\Z$.
+Therefore, the same asymptotic formula in Theorem~\ref{2spar} holds also for the number of $\PGL_2(\Z)$-orbits of integral binary quartic forms having bounded height and no rational linear factor.

+In order to adapt the latter results to compute the number of $\PGL_2(\Q)$-equivalence classes of locally soluble integral binary quartic forms having bounded height and no rational linear factor, we need to count each $\PGL_2(\Z)$ orbit, $\PGL_2(\Z)\cdot f$, weighted by $1/n(f)$, where $n(f)$ is equal to the number of $\PGL_2(\Z)$-orbits inside the $\PGL_2(\Q)$-equivalence class of $f$ in $V_\Z$.
+For this purpose, it suffices to count the number of $\PGL_2(\Z)$-orbits of locally soluble integral binary quartic forms having bounded height and no rational linear factor where each orbit $\PGL_2(\Z)\cdot f$ is weighted by $1/m(f)$, where

+here $B(f)$ denotes a set of representatives for the action of $\PGL_2(\Z)$ on the $\PGL_2(\Q)$-equivalence class of $f$ in $V_\Z$, and $\Aut_\Q(f)$ (resp.\ $\Aut_\Z(f)$) denotes the stabilizer of $f$ in $\PGL_2(\Q)$ (resp.\ $\PGL_2(\Z)$).
+The reason it suffices to weight by $1/m(f)$ instead of $1/n(f)$ is that, by Lemma \ref{gl2zbigstab}, all but a negligible number of $\PGL_2(\Z)$-orbits of integral binary quartic forms with nonzero discriminant and bounded height have trivial stabilizer in $\PGL_2(\Q)$; thus all but a negligible number of $\PGL_2(\Z)$-equivalence classes of integral binary quartic forms with nonzero discriminant and bounded height satisfy $m(f)=n(f)$.

+Let us use $S(F)$ to denote the set of all locally soluble integral binary quartic forms having invariants $2^4I$ and $2^6J$, where $(I,J)\in \Inv(F)$.
+Assign to each element $f\in S(F)$ the weight $1/m(f)$.
+Then we conclude that the weighted number of irreducible $\PGL_2(\Z)$-orbits of height less than $X$ in $S(F)$ is asymptotically equal to the number of nonidentity 2-Selmer elements of all elliptic curves of height less than $X$ in $F$.
+In the remainder of this section, our goal is therefore to count the weighted number of irreducible orbits in $S(F)$ having bounded height.

+The global weights $m(f)$ (as opposed to $n(f)$) are useful for the following reason.
+For a prime $p$ and a binary quartic form $f\in V_{\Z_p}$, define $m_p(f)$ by